worktheclock/replit.github.io/tutorials/08-storing-secrets-and-history.md

 ## Where next?

-There's a lot more that you can do with `.env` files.
+There's a lot more that you can do with environment variables.
 In a later tutorial, we'll use it to store database credentials (which are more important to keep safe than a free API key).

 You could also keep other private information in environment variables.
 For example, if you code a hangman game, you could keep the word that people need to guess in there so that you can share your code without spoiling the game.